link2004/git-worktree-cursor/README.md

 - 🗑️ **Easy Cleanup**: Delete single or multiple worktrees with confirmation
 - 📁 **Organized Structure**: Worktrees are automatically organized in a dedicated folder
 - 🔄 **Real-time Updates**: The worktree list refreshes automatically after operations
+- 📄 **Config File Sync**: `.env` and other local config files from any subdirectory are copied into new worktrees.
+Additional patterns can be configured via `git-worktree-cursor.localFilePatterns`.

 ## 📦 Installation